awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

    aws rds describe-db-clusters --db-cluster-identifier sample-global-cluster
    ```

-    When the `describe-db-clusters` results show a status of `available`, create the primary instance for the primary cluster cluster so that replication can begin\.
+    When the `describe-db-clusters` results show a status of `available`, create the primary instance for the primary cluster so that replication can begin\.
 To do so, use the AWS CLI `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` command as shown in the following example\.

    For Linux, OS X, or Unix: